zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_10_control_structures.md

 Some people don't like this way of writing code.
 You can hit up their rant about how awful this construct is under the name of *ternary operator abuse*.
 I personally do not share their opinion, but this does not matter.
 If you believe you should use it, use it.

 That's all for selection.
-Let's see iteration.
+In the next subsection, let's see one way to perform iteration.

+### while loop

 In order to execute the same expressions multiple times, we create *loops*.
 A loop is like a cheap song.
 You know, Berlin is famous for the city of DJs.
 Sometimes I believe every third man claims he is a DJ.
 I happened to be a neighbor of one, fortunately, property management terminated his contract.
 This lunatic guy "worked" on one melody for half a year.
 And he repeated it over and over and over and over and over and over again.

 Think of a loop like the song "Around the world, around the wo-orld.
 Around the world, around the wo-orld...".
 You get the idea.
 Take a melody, repeat it a hundred times, and you get the song.
 In programming terms, take some code, repeat it `x` amount of times, and you get code executed a hundred times.